aferikoglou/NCSRInternship/README.md

 The simulation program gets as command line arguments the name of the output folder and a set of simulation parameters (grid size, coupling radius, coupling phase, simulation time and seed for the random initial conditions generator).
 The simulation creates a *.dat* file every 20 time units that contains the potential value of each neuron in the grid.
 It also creates a *.dat* file for the mean phase velocity of each neuron in the grid, a *.dat* file for the mean phase velocity horizontal cut (the cut is made for j = 50) and a *.dat* file with the total simulation time.
 After the simulation is finished a python script creates *.png* files for each potential *.dat* file, for the mean phase velocity *.dat* file and the mean phase velocity horizontal cut *.dat* file.
 Finally, a *.gif* file is created to demonstrate the potential evolution through time.

-This project was created through my *Internship* in *National Centre of Scientific Research "Demokritos"* supervised by *Dr. Astero Provata*.

 ## Getting Started

 These instructions will get you a copy of the project on your local machine.